Student Clubs & Organizations

 - Attend the Student Activities Expo at the beginning of each semester.
 Representatives from all the clubs and organizations are there to answer questions and help you find a group that interests you!

-- Check the organization and club boards in the Student Lounge in Founders Hall on the Marple Campus.
+- Check the organization and club boards outside the Student Center, Room 1180 on the Marple Campus.

 - Some organizations have membership requirements.
 Please check with the advisor for additional information.